PolyhedralDev/TerraDocs/docs/config/documentation/sampler/index.rst

 Warps a sampler by another sampler.
 See :ref:`Domain Warping <domain-warping>` for more information.

 :bdg-primary:`warp` ``Sampler``
+The sampler that determines warping.

 :bdg-primary:`sampler` ``Sampler``
+The sampler to be warped.

 :bdg-success:`amplitude` ``Float``
+How much warping to apply.

 Default: ``1.0``